bennettstone/magic-min/README.md

     * 'closure' => true (default is false)
 6. Retain or remove comments within file contents (Thanks to [muertet](https://github.com/muertet) for this one)
     * 'remove_comments' => true/false (defaults to true)
+7. Generate hashed filenames based on file generation time.
+Allows for better cachebusting without the use of query string version numbers
+    * 'hashed_filenames' => false/true (defaults to false)

 ```php
 require( 'class.magic-min.php' );